p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 location: Toronto, Ontario
 ---

-We live in a world where walled-gardens have become industry-leaders; a world in which winner-takes-all has become popular.
-It wasn't like this that long ago.
-Licensing, and eco-system building were once the dominant strategy (see VHS vs. Betamax and Microsoft vs. Apple in the '90s).
-I think we

-In more cases than not, we have seen the consumer suffer.
-With a walled-garden, users put a disconcerting amount of trust in the platform to 'play nice and play smart'.
-On the other hand, in a segmented and disparate market, users are stuck with moving information between tools manually.

-I'm a purveyor of balance.
-I think leveraging ecosystem partners to provide a vertically integrated experience leads to frictionless user journies, privacy through complexity, and a market in which all participants grows.
-It was core to a strategy I helped develop at my last company (Polar).
-We integrated with ad servers, demand partners, and data platforms.
-We had two major observations: a) many organizations solving adjacent problems, and b) a resource constraint (we didn't have hundreds of engineers to rebuild what was already in market).
+It's rare these days to deliver a product that only leverages first-party data and services.
+The digital products that I've used and the ones I continue to build leverage ecosystem partners to solve acute customer needs.
+I think leveraging ecosystem partners to provide integrated experiences leads to cleaner user experiences, privacy through complexity, and a market in which all participants grow.

+At my last company (Polar), partnerships and integrations were a core concept to a strategy I helped develop.
+We integrated with ad servers, demand partners, and data platforms to help deliver enterprise grade software for content publishng customers.
 Over the last 5 years, I have led over a dozen ecosystem integrations.
-Polar employs 45+ team members in 4 countries and is profitable.
-Companies that we have integrated with have had continued success (and even some exits), partly because of our supported partnerships.

-Partnerships are new in technology - they're just often tough to navigate.
-JVC's VHS format became commonplace, in part because they chose to create an open standard.
-They thought that this was best for the consumer and went on to dominate the North American market.
-Consumer-centricity always wins.

-In the novel, Sapiens, Yuval Harari speaks about the key advantage of human beings -- the ability to work together.
-It's why human beings dominated despite being surrounded by more powerful species.
-If we begin to think of organizations as living organisms, then we too will understand the power of leveraging the ecosystem.
-Successful partnerships are how 'we' win.
-An integration strategy is a rising tide.

-That said, integrations are hard.
+During this time, we had two major observations: a) There were many organizations solving adjacent problems, and b) There was a limit on time and people.

+Partnerships are not new in technology - they're just tough.
 Like most relationships, they're difficult to navigate and track.
-Through the integrations I've set up, I've used the following mental model to help me better understand the strength of my partnerships.
+It's why I've put together the "Partnership Relationship Model"(PRM).
+Through the integrations I've set up, I've used PRM to help me better understand the strength of my partnerships.
 If we believe that stronger partnerships lead to incredible user growth and cleaner user experiences, then this might be valuable to you also.

 The focus of this model is on software integrations specifically.
 The following is meant to compliment the [partnership canvas](https://valuechaingeneration.com/2014/10/17/the-partnership-canvas/), which does an excellent job and layering in high-level planning and goal setting.
-The framework below dives deeper with regards to 'Transfer Activities'.
-I would love to hear feedback from product owners across industries.
+The framework below dives deeper, specifically in relation to 'Transfer Activities'.

 # Integrations

-Let’s be clear on what I mean by integration: Creating customer value by transferring information (the value unit), often programmatically, with another company that is solving an adjacent problem.
+First, let’s be clear on what I mean by integration: Creating customer value by transferring information (the value unit), often programmatically, with another company that is solving an adjacent problem.

 There are 5 key categories to consider.
 In sequential order of execution: